ysora/stripenn/README.rst

 If pip is not installed, install pip first: `pip installation <https://pip.pypa.io/en/stable/installing/>`_

-When pip is not working, replace it with 'pip3'
+When pip is not working, replace it with 'pip3'.
+Installation may take several minutes.

 **Windows**